matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

 .kol-2-3[
 .huge[
 * As a "data physicist" have privileged opportunity to work among multiple scientific communities
-* Invested in .bold[reusable] open science to be able to push the physical sciences forward at the .bold[community scale]
+* Invested in .bold[reusable] open science to push the physical sciences forward at the .bold[community scale]
    <!-- - The challenges of the next decade provide wonderful research environments that will require interdisciplinary knowledge exchange to fully attack -->
-* My research vision is focused on .bold[engaging] the scientific open source communities to drive research and exploring .bold[applications] in the physical sciences (eye towards particle physics) that can have significant impact
+* My research vision is focused on .bold[engaging scientific open source communities] to drive research and exploring .bold[impactful data science applications in the physical sciences] (e.g. particle physics)
 ]
 ]
 .kol-1-3[